 “Right.
-In the meantime, I’ll talk to the girl and find out who she is,” I say to Leila as I walk over and open the convoy door.
-There, I find a mysterious girl fallen asleep on the seat.
+In the meantime, I’ll talk to the girl and find out who she is,” I say to Leila as I walk over and then open the convoy door.
+There, I find the mysterious girl had fallen asleep on the seat.
 I can’t believe any sane person would be able to sleep through what just happened.

 How should I wake her up?
-She is sleeping so peacefully.
+She’s sleeping so peacefully.
 I smirk as I flare my nostrils furiously all while breathing hard through them.
-I slowly approach her, and then grab both of her breasts.
-I massage them in a circular motion and witness her cute soft moans as her face turns beat red only to open her eyes shrieking.
+I slowly approach her, then grab both of her breasts.
+I massage them in a circular motion and witness her cute, soft moans as her face turns beat red, only to open her eyes shrieking.

-“What... what do you think you’re doing?!” she asks while I’m still shamelessly grinning.
-She slaps me in the face one hand while guarding her melons with the other.
+“What...
+What do you think you’re doing?!” she asks while I’m still shamelessly grinning.
+She slaps me in the face one with one hand while guarding her melons with the other.

-After recovering from the recoil of her attack, I notice her face is flushed red, so I reset my facial expressions.
+After recovering from the recoil of her attack, I notice her face is still flushed so I reset my facial expressions.
 “Oh, I was trying to wake you up.”